Segment Anything in 3D with Radiance Fields: Experiments

 \subsection{Qualitative Results}

-We conduct three kinds of segmentation tasks: object segmentation, part segmentation and text-prompting segmentation.
+{We visualize the segmentation results of SA3D under three segmentation settings: object segmentation, part segmentation, and text-prompting segmentation.
 The first two are the core functions of SA3D.
-As shown in Figure~\ref{fig:show}, SA3D demonstrates its capability to segment diverse 3D objects across different scenes, even when the objects are of small scales.
+As shown in Figure~\ref{fig:show}, SA3D demonstrates its capability to segment diverse 3D objects across different scenes of different radiance fields, even when the objects are of small scales.
 Besides, SA3D can also handle challenging part segmentation.
-The last row of the figure showcases SA3D's precise segmentation of the bucket, small wheel, and dome light of the Lego bulldozer.
-Figure~\ref{fig:text_show} demonstrates the potential of SA3D in combining with language models.
+For instance, SA3D can segment distinct components of complex objects, such as the bucket, small wheel, and dome light of the Lego bulldozer.
+Furthermore, it exhibits a remarkable ability to accurately delineate individual elements from densely grouped objects, as evidenced by its precise segmentation of a single flower from within a bouquet.} Figure~\ref{fig:text_show} demonstrates the potential of SA3D in combining with cross-modal models.
 Given a text phrase, the corresponding object can be accurately cut out.
 The text-prompting segmentation is built upon Grounding-DINO~\cite{grounding_dino}, a model capable of generating bounding boxes for objects based on text prompts.
-These bounding boxes serve as input prompts for SA3D in the segmentation process.
+These bounding boxes serve as input prompts for SA3D in the segmentation process. {It is noteworthy that SA3D is capable of simultaneously segmenting multiple objects by augmenting the 3D mask with an additional dimension to account for distinct objects, as shown in Figure~\ref{fig:multi_obj}. }